lambrpa1/Python-SP/README.md

 - Token is decoded (Base64)
 - Token is deserialized and decrypted using service provider private key
 - Signature key id is obtained from header attributes
-- ISB public keys is obtained fromn ISB JWKS endpoint
+- ISB public keys are obtained from ISB JWKS endpoint
-- Key used to sign the token is obtained and signature is verified
+- Signature is verified
-- Results are shown for the user
+- Identification data is shown for the user

 Note: The signature key used must be checked because there may be multiple keys due to key rotation.